iamjatinchauhan/resources-for-developers/README.md

 **[Control](https://control.rocks/)**|Combo set of 108 customizable illustrations.
 **[Delesign](https://delesign.com/free-designs/graphics/)**|Royalty-free designs for your website, social media, blog, and email newsletters.
 **[DesignValley](https://www.designvalley.club/)**|Find, Vote, Save, Share your favorite design tools!
+**[Doodle Ipsum](https://doodleipsum.com/)**|The lorem ipsum of illustrations.
+Just customize your doodles, grab the code, and use them on your web prototypes, landing pages, or no-code tools.
 **[Drawkit.io](https://www.drawkit.io/)**|Illustrations for designers and startups.
 **[Free Illustrations](https://freeillustrations.xyz/)**|Find free to use illustrations & vectors for your next project.
 **[Glazestock](https://www.glazestock.com/)**|Memorable products, brands, & presentations start with our